 The main purpose of carrying inventory is to provide your customers with the goods and services they expect, when and how they expect them.
-Businesses make significant financial investment into inventory to facilitate the running of their business, for the purpose in which that business exists.

 What is inventory risk?

 Inventory risk is the probability of an organisation being unable to sell its goods or the chance that inventory stock will decrease in value.
 Many manufacturers, wholesalers and retailers have huge amounts of inventory and keeping track of one stock item is challenging enough but keeping track of thousands of SKUs can be a daunting task.